1894–95 New Brompton F.C. season

-During the 1894–95 English football season, New Brompton F.C. competed in the Southern Football League Division Two.
+During the 1894–95 English football season, New Brompton F.C. (since 1912 called Gillingham F.C.) competed in the Southern Football League Division Two.
 It was the first season in which the team took part in a league competition.
 The club had been formed a year earlier but in its inaugural season played only friendly matches and games in the qualifying rounds of the FA Cup and FA Amateur Cup.
-In 1894 New Brompton turned professional and joined the newly-formed Southern League; the team dominated Division Two of the new league, winning all but one of their matches, and went on to clinch promotion to Division One by winning an end-of-season "test match" against Swindon Town, who had finished bottom of the higher division.
+In 1894, New Brompton turned professional and joined the newly-formed Southern League.
+The team dominated Division Two of the new league, winning all but one of their matches, and gained promotion to Division One by winning an end-of-season "test match" against Swindon Town, who had finished bottom of the higher division.

 New Brompton also entered the FA Cup, reaching the third qualifying round.
-The team played 15 competitive matches, winning 13, drawing none, and losing 2.
+The team played 15 competitive matches, winning 13, drawing none, and losing two.
 Arthur Rule was the team's top goalscorer; he scored 18 goals in the regular league season and 4 in the test match.
-Harry Buckland and Alf Meager made the most appearances, both playing in every match.
+Harry Buckland and Alf Meager made the most appearances, playing in every match.
 The highest attendance recorded at the club's home, the Athletic Ground, was approximately 8,000 for the visit of near-neighbours Chatham in the FA Cup.